sanders41/pytest-meilisearch/README.md

   `http://localhost`.
 Default = `http://127.0.0.1` (This is the same as `http://localhost`).
 - `--meilisearch-port`: Port where the Meilisearch test server is running.
 For example `7700`.
   Default = `7700`.
-- `--meilisearch-master-key"`: The master key for the Meilisearch test server.
+- `--meilisearch-master-key`: The master key for the Meilisearch test server.
 Default = `None`.

 #### Settings